 - Culinary Artistry by Andrew Dornenburg & Karen Page

 What is the funniest incident that has happened to you since starting culinary school?

-The funniest incident that happened was while I was assisting one of my chefs to cater a wedding.
+The funniest incident that happened was while I was assisting one of my chefs in catering a wedding.
 We were transporting a wedding cake to the wedding in a car, when my chef instructor applied the brakes suddenly and the cake fell apart.
-He never said a word, drove to the wedding reception site and then attempted to assemble and put back the cake together with a flower arrangement that was on the reception table.
+He never said a word, drove to the wedding reception site and then attempted to assemble and put the cake together with a flower arrangement on the reception table.

 The only thing that wasn't too funny was that he made me take the cake out to the wedding party and hope that no one would notice.
 Needless to say, we refunded the money and it became a great learning experience on how to transport wedding cakes safely and in one piece!